michieltjampens/dcafs/docs/Basics.md

     <path delimiter="," id="cheat" src="raw:dice"/>
   </paths>
 ````
-For now the path is empty, but 'steps' will be added (or childnodes in the xml).
+For now the path is empty, but 'steps' will be added (as childnodes in the xml).
-These are the 'steps' the data takes while being processed in the path.
+These are the 'steps' the data takes while being forwarded in the path.

 A path doesn't need a delimiter, but the steps might.
 That's why a default delimiter can be set
-that will be used by a step if none is specified by it.
+that will be used by a step (if none is specified by it).

 Because we'll use the same data as before, the delimiter can be altered to ':': `pf:cheat,delim,:`.